Shatel: Jays find a star, Huskers watch one fall in unconventional Creighton-Nebraska game

 Blue is going to beat red.

 This time it was Creighton, 77-69, over Nebraska.
-And that’s 19 of the past 23 regular-season games and nine of the last 10 to the Jays, for those keeping score at home in Omaha.
+And that’s 19 of the past 23 regular-season games and 10 of the past 11 to the Jays, for those keeping score at home in Omaha.

 An arena of Husker fans thought this would be their year.
 Creighton lost its Sweet 16 team from a year ago.
 Nebraska has its most talented roster in years.